 |Note||Amazon Fiscal Year – from January to December|

-One must note that in Q4 2018, Amazon quarterly revenue from products and services reached an all-time high of $44,700 million and $27,683 million, respectively.
+One must note that in Q4 2018, Amazon quarterly revenue from products and services reached new heights, amounting to $44,700 million and $27,683 million, respectively.
 The company recorded nearly 8.17% YoY growth in its revenue from products and a whopping 44.73% YoY growth in its revenue from services offered to customers during the fourth quarter of 2018.

 Amazon Revenue from Products